B2B strategies for sales.

 Start optimising your workflow today, with 11 quick solutions for common problems.
 Applying these ideas takes relatively little time (minutes, hours) and will quickly generate big ROI – you’ll save time, have less to deal with, and clean your mind of distractions to focus on your main priorities.

 Becoming a monk takes years of disciplined work.
 Mastering sales isn’t much different, except you train at an office instead of a monastery.
-Clear guidelines allow monks to reach ultimate performance – you can approach improving your hustle in the same way by following these proven strategies.
+Clear guidelines allow monks to reach ultimate performance – you can approach improving your hustle in the same way by following these proven sales strategies.

 I had just a bit of experience in B2B sales at the beginning of Righthello, but I still managed to close our first 10 deals.
 That made me think I had a rare natural talent.
 It took me a while to find the real reason why I was able to convince clients.